T. Swift & the Electric Bag

 rating: **** stars

-The slashing Telecaster sound that powered the bouncy instrumental 'Red Eyes' has always reminded me of an early Roy Buchanan performance.
-I'm a big Buchanan fan so that was a good thing in my book.
+The slashing Telecaster sound that powered the bouncy instrumental "Red Eyes" has always reminded me of a mash-up of CCR's "Keep On Chogglin" and a early Roy Buchanan performance.
+I'm a big fan of CCR and Buchanan so that was a good thing in my book.

 4.)
 A Jet (instrumental) (Wayne Carson)- 2:28